How to Feed a Sourdough Starter

-When I first wanted to make sourdough, I had no idea how to feed a sourdough starter.
+When I first wanted to make a sourdough loaf, I had no idea about how to feed a sourdough starter.

 Sourdough is the king of bread in so many ways, from flavor, to crunch, to the ease of digestion.

-A true sourdough is an old and ancient bread that is nutritious, easier to digest than other types of loaves, and best of all delicious.
+It produces a loaf that is nutritious, easier to digest than other types of loaves, and best of all delicious.

-The flavor is wonderful, unbeatable and unique when it comes to the choices of bread on the market.
+The taste of sourdough is wonderful, unbeatable and unique when it comes to the choices of bread on the market.

-The thing that keeps more people from making sourdough bread is the time that is required.
+The thing that keeps more people from making sourdough bread is mainly the time required to make it.

-Not only do you need to make your starter (which you can also buy), but you need to feed and maintain your starter in the fridge.
+Not only do you need to make your starter (which you can also buy), but you need to feed and maintain your starter.

 It is true that making a starter from scratch is a bit time consuming, requiring at least 5 days.

-But it is an easy process and one that when followed properly will give you something that has the potential to last forever.
+But it is an easy process and one that when followed properly will give you wonderful bread forever.

-With a starter in the refrigerator you will always be ready to bake a sourdough bread recipe that will be robust in flavor.
+With a starter in the refrigerator you will always be ready to bake sourdough bread that will be robust in flavor.

 What is a Sourdough Starter?

-A sourdough starter is the part of your dough that will have gone through a fermentation process allowing the dough to rise.
+A sourdough starter is the part of your dough that will have gone through a fermentation process which will allow your dough to rise.

 During this process it is important to cull your starter at the same time as feeding it.

-This is done for a few days until the starter has the ability to sustain the fermentation with being fed once a week to ten days.
+Do this for a few days until the starter has the ability to sustain the fermentation without being fed once a day.

-Starters can last a very long time if they are well taken care of.
+Starters can last a very long time if they are well taken care of and fed regularly.

-As long as when you use an amount of starter, you feed it so it continues to grow.
+This means that whenever you use some of your starter, you feed it so it continues to grow.

-No one knows how old the oldest starter is, but in my research I found an article from 2011 about a woman in New Castle who was maintaining a starter that was 122 years old.
+No one knows how old the oldest existing starter is, but in my research I found one in an article from 2011.

 Start yours today!